Spirituality in Cancer Care (PDQ®)

 - Conflicts between spiritual or religious beliefs and cancer treatments.

 - Ways that health care providers and caregivers may help with the patient's spiritual needs.

 - Concerns about death and afterlife.

 - Planning for the end of life.
-(See the PDQ summary on Last Days of Life for information on end-of-life planning).
+(See the PDQ summary on Planning the Transition to End-of-Life Care in Advanced Cancer for information on end-of-life planning).